h-mp/UnitConverter/README.md

 ## How to use

-The `ConverterSystem` class provides methods to convert various units of measurement between metric and imperial systems.
+The `UnitConverter` class provides methods to convert various units of measurement between metric and imperial systems.

 ### Available methods